Introduction — Archaeology and the Tradition of Historical Writing

 For the first few hours, we found only broken pieces of brick and stone.
 But by noon, one of my teammates shouted, “Sir, I think we found something!”
 Carefully brushing away the dust, we unearthed a small earthen pot.
 It looked simple, but its shape and texture revealed an ancient craftsmanship.
 Our supervisor examined it and estimated that it dated back to around the 2nd century BCE.
 In that moment, the pot no longer seemed like an object — it became a witness to a civilization that once lived, dreamed, and created.

 That evening, as I walked back from the site, I felt a strange calmness within me.
 I realized that history is not merely studied; it is discovered — and sometimes, that discovery reflects the deepest layers of our own soul.
-That day became my first true breath of archaeology, a moment that forever changed the direction of my thinking.
+Experiences like this deepened my understanding of Archaeology and the Tradition of Historical Writing, where field evidence and narrative interpretation come together to shape meaningful historical insight.

 3.2 A Conversation with the Earth — When Time Answered Back